 - Degree taught in English – Applicants who have attained a degree which was taught in English may also be accepted as meeting the English language level already.
 The simplest way to satisfy this requirement is to submit an original degree certificate from a UK university.
 However, overseas qualifications can be equally valid, although UK NARIC will need to assess the qualification to confirm that its level is sufficient and that it was taught in English as claimed.

 - Pass an approved English language test – Any applicants who do not fit into one of the two options above can also sit an English language test specifically for the purpose of their immigration application.
 Caution is needed; UK Visas and Immigration has specific requirements about what tests are acceptable and who may provide them.
 Currently approved providers for UK tests are IELTS and Trinity London.
-More information on the tests is available here.

 Knowledge of Life in the UK